Compassionate Intervention Consults (aka “soft interventions”)

 Whomever, you consider – be intentional.
 Ask questions; interview them.
 You are trying to do the best you can for the one you care about – it’s okay to be thorough.
 Here’s a hint/hack for you; if the professional cannot weather a little scrutiny and direct questioning from you, how could they ever be successful in an intervention?

 It’s also helpful to keep in mind that getting sober is only a fixed state (think is or is not), but staying sober is a gradual, ongoing process.
 To fully embrace and maintain true, life-changing recovery requires a commitment to whole life recovery as a way of living.
 This isn’t accomplished in a single week or even a month or two of treatment in a facility.
 But it can certainly begin there.
 The person who is addicted will ultimately need to commit to major lifestyle changes in order to return to enjoying a full life and ongoing success.
 In the beginning, just getting into treatment is a start in the right direction.
 While I definitely want those who need it to go to treatment, I want more.
-My goal is to have them understand for themselves why they need it and to make that choice.
+Whether it’s alcohol, opiates, cocaine, synthetics or something else, my goal is to have them understand for themselves why they need it and to make that choice.
 They are the only person who can ultimately decide if they will stay sober/clean.
 I believe it helps if they decide to start the path as well.

 A Different Kind of Intervention